UI-Research/mobility-from-poverty/README.md

 * All files should be sorted by `state`, `county`, and `tract`, the first three variables in every file.

-## Code Standards
+# Code Standards

+* The [tidyverse style guide](https://style.tidyverse.org/) was written for R but contains lots of good language-agnostic suggestions for programming.
 * Use descriptive names for all variables, data sets, functions, and macros.
 Avoid abbreviations.
-* Include comments that state why, not what.
+* Include comments that state "why", not "what".
 Include comments for all assumptions.
 * Don't repeat yourself.
 If you do anything more than twice, turn it into a function or macro.
 Document the function or macro.
 * Use ISO 8601 dates (YYYY-MM-DD).
+* Write assertions and in-line tests.
+Assertions, things expected to always be true about the code, should be tested in-line. [healthinequality-code](https://github.com/michaelstepner/healthinequality-code/blob/master/code/readme.md#assert-what-youre-expecting-to-be-true) offers some good background. `assert` is useful in Stata and `stopifnot()` is useful in R.
+* Write tests for final files.
+Write a test if all numbers should be non-negative.
+Write a test if values should not exceed $3,000.
+* Write tests for macros and functions to ensure appropriate behavior.

+> Whenever you are tempted to type something into a print statement or a debugger expression, write it as a test instead. — Martin Fowler

 # Code Review